Unity Park, Addis Ababa

 Murals decorate the walkways through the park and its sculptures to the viewing platform, encouraging visitors to interact with the environment.
 Following discussions and proposals of various concepts, the decision was finalised on an illustrative style that would reflect the vibrance and diversity of the country and its culture.
 The total length of the murals is over 220 metres, reaching 3 metres high at their tallest point.
 Over 80 individual illustrations were created and combined to complete the layouts.

-The illustrations depict Ethiopian culture, native wildlife and heritage in the colours of the national flag, in a style influenced by Ethiopian house murals.
+The illustrations depict Ethiopian culture, native wildlife and heritage in the colours of the national flag, in a style that was loose and approachable.
 The abstract backgrounds across the artwork are derived from the Amharic characters spelling Ethiopia, along with the natural landscape of the country.
 Extensive research was undertaken to ensure the subjects chosen, and final illustrations, were accurate and represented Ethiopian culture appropriately.
 The mural designs were hand painted by street artists Kalakarah.

 Addis Ababa is developing and transforming at a pace and the park is seen by many as a much needed green space and area of relaxation.
 Unity Park has been well received: the typographic sculpture is a selfie hotspot and is often used as a photo location by the Prime Minister with visiting heads of state.
 It is rewarding to see posts on social media (some shown above) of people enjoying the art.